smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 1. The app package should be a compressed zip file
 2. It should contain a manifest.json and the sdl.js file
 3. The manifest file should contain:
-   1. a relative path to an html file which is the entry point of the app
+   1. A relative path to an html file which is the entry point of the app
-   2. a relative path to an app icon in the app bundle
+   2. A relative path to an app icon in the app bundle
    3. SDL app ID
-   4. app name
+   4. App name
-   5. optionally per supporting SDL locale:
+   5. Optional per supporting SDL locale:
-      1. app name (overrides global app name) (must be one of the valid app nicknames)
+      1. App name (overrides global app name) (must be one of the valid app nicknames)
-      2. optionally relative path to an app icon (overrides global app icon)
+      2. Optional relative path to an app icon (overrides global app icon)
-      3. optionally TTS name (an array of tts chunks)
+      3. Optional TTS name (an array of tts chunks)
-      4. optionally VR app names (an array of strings)
+      4. Optional VR app names (an array of strings)
    6. App version
    7. Min SDL RPC version supported
    8. Min SDL Protocol version supported